 The Society publishes two journals, Biometrics, reporting communications consistent with the Society's mission, and, jointly with the American Statistical Association, the Journal of Agricultural, Biological, and Environmental Statistics (JABES).

 The IBS is organised into geographically-defined regions, each with at least 50 members.
 The Australasian Region is one of over 30 regions under the IBS umbrella.
-It provides members of The International Biometric Society who predominantly reside in Australia and New Zealand a local focus and support for biometrics undertaken in this region.
-The by-laws for the region date from 1995.
+It provides to over 200 members of the International Biometric Society who reside in Australia, New Zealand and nearby countries a local focus and support for biometrics undertaken in this region.

 Please refer to Biometric Bulletin Vol 17 No 3 (July-September 2000) by Sue Wilson for details.

-needs to be received by end of January, July each year.
+Regional news for inclusion in the Biometric Bulletin needs to be received by end of January and July each year.
 Please email Vanessa Cave of AgResearch, Hamilton, NZ, with your contributions.

 November: Nominations called.

-December: Local regional committee elected at a BGM (biennial general meeting) which was last held during the biennial regional conference in Hobart on 2 December 2015.
+December: Local regional committee elected at a BGM (biennial general meeting) which will be held during the biennial regional conference at Adelaide during 2 - 6 December 2019.